||PROFESSIONAL EKTAPRO MULTIMEDIA EQUIPMENT for DISSOLVE PROJECTION of SLIDES

 They cost over

-and 9020 models with timer and auto focus function.
+and two 9020 models.
 All are programmable computerized

 slide projectors in excellent condition!